eyangch/rl-evo/compare.md

 <br/>

-### Snake
+#### Snake

 Cartpole is a rather simple game, so it can quickly become rather good at the game.
 However, a more complicated game, like snake, can take much longer, for days, or even weeks, to become proficient at it.
 Here is a reinforcement algorithm to play snake I implemented with tensorflow and pygame.
+The top gif is the initial result (random weights), and the bottom one is after 300000 frames, or a few days of training.

 ![0 frames](./rlsnake0.gif)

 ![300000 frames](./rlsnake.gif)

 <details>